 By Suzanne Hazlett, MBA, CIMA®, CFP®

-HAZLETT WEALTH MANAGEMENT, LLC is independent of Raymond James and is not a registered broker/dealer.
+Suzanne Hazlett, MBA, CIMA®, CFP® HAZLETT WEALTH MANAGEMENT, LLC is independent of Raymond James and is not a registered broker/dealer.
 Investment advisory services are offered through Raymond James Financial Services Advisors, Inc. Securities offered through Raymond James Financial Services, Inc., member FINRA/SIPC.
-675 Sun Valley Road Ketchum, Suites J1 + J2, Idaho, 83353 208.726.0605.
-HazlettWealthManagement.com.
+All investing involves risk, including the possible loss of principal amount invested.
+No investing strategy, including rebalancing or dollar cost averaging, can guarantee your objectives will be met.
+675 Sun Valley Road Ketchum, Idaho, 208.726.0605.
+HazlettWealthManagement.com